Pain relief medicines for short term pain

 Medical conditions

-Medications you are taking
+Medicines you are taking

 Allergies

 All medicines have side effects and risks.
-Sometimes the risks may be small and the benefit to your health may outweigh the risks, while in other cases the risks may be a problem and other medication may be safer.
-The best choice depends on your situation and the advice of your healthcare professional.
+Sometimes the risks may be small and the benefit to your health may outweigh the risks, while in other cases the risks may be a problem and other medicines may be safer.
+The best choice depends on your situation and the advice of your healthcare provider.
 Below is a list of the benefits and risks of different pain relief medicines.

 Paracetamol